Restoration of paganism from Julian until Valens

 of persecutions under Emperor Constantius II and was followed by those of Emperor Gratian.
 The attempt of Emperor Julian the Apostate (reigned in 361—363) to restore pagan worship in the empire, while ultimately a policy failure, restored security to pagans.
-His immediate successors (from 363 until 375), under the reigns of Jovian, Valens and Valentinian I, had a policy of relative tolerance towards paganism.
+His immediate successors (from 363 until 375), under the reigns of Jovian, Valens and Valentinian I, had a policy of relative religious toleration towards paganism.